It’s not always fun and games when you are a landlord.

 Solid tenants can go anywhere.
 Marginal tenants have to look at many places before they are accepted.
 You want solid tenants.
 I have had tenants cry over the phone when they are telling me how they need a place to live.
 It may have been a medical issue, a criminal issue, or a bad marriage issue that caused their situation.
 Regardless of the cause, they always say it was not their fault.

-The marginal tenant will have poor credit, low income, criminal issues, evictions or even other events in their past.
-The marginal tenant “just needs a chance”.
+The marginal tenant will have poor credit, low income, criminal issues, evictions, or even other events in their past.
+The marginal tenant “just needs a chance.”
 They may be trying to find a place for a family relative, but yet they do not offer their own couch for the relative.
-It may have been a “one time stupid mistake” that the tenant made and got caught.
-It may have been a result of “foolish decisions they made when they were young”, I especially like this excuse when it comes from a 23 year old renter.
+It may have been a “one-time stupid mistake” that the tenant made.
+It may have been the result of “foolish decisions they made when they were young.”
+I especially like this excuse when it comes from a 23-year-old renter.

 When you file an eviction, you make your tenants life extremely difficult.

-You are taking away their home, and getting back your property.
-It may be because the tenant did not pay rent or many other reasons they need to go, but they have to move regardless.
+You are taking away their home and getting back your property.
+It may be because the tenant did not pay rent amongst many other reasons, but they have to move regardless.
 Moving is costly for them, and an eviction on their record makes it more difficult for them to get a new place.
 It is a scar on their rental record.

-It may well be necessary, and you suffer too, but your tenant’s will suffer more.
-It may be a 98 year old woman or a person on their last days.
-It doesn’t matter, your mortgage payment is still due on the same day.
+It may well be necessary, and you will suffer too, but your tenants will suffer more.
+It may be a 98-year-old woman or a person on their last days.
+It doesn’t matter; your mortgage payment is still due on the same day.

-I have had to evict tenants with stage 4 cancer that did not pay rent.
+I have had to evict tenants with stage 4 cancer who did not pay rent.
 The tenant died six months after the eviction.
 It’s not always fun, but needs to be done.

 You evict tenants, to avoid longer term misery for yourself, and so you can make more money.